 I think probably more important than a sense about math is, I think – the big thing that Haskell really pushes you towards is taking types seriously, and I don’t just mean as a little safety net to check you don’t add an int to a character.
 I mean that a type is like a weak theorem.
 It’s a true statement about what the program does, and you can think of the function definition as the proof of the theorem.
 But the type is the theorem, and over time you find yourself putting more and more stuff into the types.

 People said, you know, what’s the equivalent of UML for Haskell, and after a bit, I realized it’s the types.
 We don’t need a separate modeling language.
 The very the first thing you do when you start writing Haskell programs, you start writing type declarations for data types and types or functions, and that is a kind of design language or modeling language that enables you to think about the main pieces of your program, and the data flows, and what goes from from here to there.
 And it’s not just a modeling language that’s separate, it becomes a machine-checked part of your program in perpetuity.
-And that idea of involving more and more in types, that thinking, I think, really is pervasive and important to a Haskell programmer.
+And that idea of involving more and more in types, that thinking, I think, really is pervasive and important to Haskell programmers.

 It’s much more apparent in Haskell than it is even in other statically typed programming languages.
 I’m not talking here about Scala or OCaml, which are in the same ballpark, but compared to C or any of these untyped languages, and that’s quite a big cultural shift.
 And I think it probably does again appeal to mathematicians a bit more than to non-mathematicians, but anybody can accommodate it.
 You don’t need a math background to program in Haskell.